OGlou7/multipage-website-in-php/README.md

 *
 *

-##  What we have learned from this project
+##  New skills acquired from this project
 *
 *
 *